major33-cyops/cybersecurity-investigations-portfolio/Projects/risk-assessment/README.md

 # Cybersecurity Risk Assessment & Threat Prioritization

 ## Overview
-In this project, I conducted a simulated cybersecurity risk assessment to identify potential threats, evaluate their impact, and prioritize them based on severity.
-The goal was to simulate how security teams assess risk and determine which threats require immediate attention.
+In this project, I conducted a cybersecurity risk assessment in a simulated organizational environment to identify potential threats, evaluate their likelihood and impact, and prioritize them based on risk level.
+The objective was to demonstrate how security teams proactively assess risk and determine which threats require immediate attention.

 ---

-## Key Takeaway (SOC Perspective)

-This project demonstrates how risk assessment is used to prioritize threats based on likelihood and impact, allowing SOC teams to focus on the most critical security issues and respond effectively.

----

 ## Objective
 - Identify common cybersecurity threats
-- Assess likelihood and impact of each threat
+- Evaluate likelihood and potential impact
 - Assign risk levels (Low, Medium, High)
 - Recommend mitigation strategies
 - Understand how risk influences SOC priorities